h3/django-duke-recipe/README.rst

 This is a buildout recipe for setting up a base project and wsgi file.
 It started as a fork of `djangorecipe`_, mainly because I wanted to learn how it worked, which installs Django from SVN and does a lot of other things.
-This is stipped down now just to set up scripts in the Buildout environment and to generate the wsgi file.
+This is stripped down now just to set up scripts in the Buildout environment and to generate the wsgi file.
 It doesn't install the Django package because I believe there are better recipes to do that.
 I also edited the project template that djangorecipe used as a base.